-Fork means programm code modification.
-Hard fork makes changes in the protocol with no backward compatibility.
-It means that the older blocks will be rendered invalid in the blockchain.
-So users can interact with the new type of blocks only if they are updated.
-The way a fork works is instead of creating a totally new cryptocurrency (and blockchain) starting at block 0, a fork just creates a duplicate version that shares the same history.
+The way a fork works is instead of creating a totally new cryptocurrency (and blockchain) starting at block 0, a fork just creates a duplicated version with the same history.

 Block mining is a complicated process which takes a lot of time and energy.
-Also, the miner, who found a block receive fee payments for each transaction.
-In 2017 Bitcoin was overloaded with transactions and sometimes the users waited for days to complete one.
-There also were speculations with fees, if you’d like to make transaction faster or to increase your priority you can place a higher fee to get preferences among other users.
-Increasing fees Bitcoin as a payment system was facing hard times with these situations, it shows that it isn’t fast, easily accessible and fully decentralized.
+Also, the miner, who found a block receives fee payments for each transaction.
+In 2017, Bitcoin was overloaded with transactions and sometimes the users waited for days to complete one.
+There also were speculations with fees, in case of making a transaction processing faster..

-As reward is halved in every 210,000 blocks and block mining difficulties constantly increasing, the mining pools have been created, which are always interested with high fees and profits.
-For $40 transaction people would have to pay $25.
+As a reward is halved in every 210,000 blocks and block mining difficulties constantly increasing, the mining pools have been created, which are always interested in high fees and profits.

 There were some attempts to implement changes in the Bitcoin protocol, to increase block size up to 2 MB, but they were not successful.
 Miner community wasn’t interested in making any changes in block rates, cause it may lead to lowering fee costs.